MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
-ms.reviewer: jawoods, maisarissi
+ms.reviewer: jawoods, phsignor
 ---

-# Tutorial: Grant delegated permissions programmatically in Azure AD
+# Tutorial: Grant delegated permissions in Azure AD

-When API permissions are granted to a client, application, or user in Azure AD, they are recorded as objects that can be accessed, updated, or deleted like other objects.
-Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to interactive consent.
+When you grant API permissions to a client app in Azure AD, the permission grants are recorded as objects that can be accessed, updated, or deleted like other objects.
+Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to [interactive consent](/azure/active-directory/manage-apps/consent-and-permissions-overview).
 This can be useful for automation scenarios, bulk management, or other custom operations in your organization.

 >[!Caution]
 >Be Careful!
 Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.

-In this tutorial, you will grant delegated permissions that are exposed by an API to an app.
-Delegated permissions allow an app to call an API on behalf of a signed-in user, and may sometimes be called scopes or OAuth2 permissions.
+In this tutorial, you'll grant delegated permissions that are exposed by an API to an app.
+Delegated permissions, also called scopes or OAuth2 permissions, allow an app to call an API on behalf of a signed-in user.

 ## Prerequisites